masoudmansoury/yelp_core40/README.md

 If you find this dataset useful for your research, please consider citing the following paper:

 	@inproceedings{yelp40-rmse-recsys19,
 	author = {Mansoury, Masoud and Mobasher, Bamshad and Burke, Robin and Pechenizkiy, Mykola}, title = {Bias Disparity in Collaborative Recommendation: Algorithmic Evaluation and Comparison}, booktitle = {RecSys workshop on Recommendation in Multi-Stakeholder Environments}, year = {2019}
 	}

-### Mis

-It contains items information.

-Every line has the following format:

-	itemid category

-One or more categories are assigned to each item.